Crippius/Games-of-Chance/README.md

 ## What's next?
 Working on making the code interactable in the main.py file

-Studying how pygame works to play the game in an appropiate environment and not on the terminal
+Studying how tkinter works to play the game in an appropiate environment and not on the terminal